LlewBach/cydymiaith/README.md

 Cydymiaith is a basic social network for Welsh language tutors and students to share information, practice and connect.

-For the assessor - The Group weekday field is a string in order to account for variation such as multiple days and also times if needed to differentiate between similar classes on the same day.

 ## UX

 [Back to top](#milestone-3-project---cydymiaith)